biocypher/documentation/docs/community/2026-workshop.md

 Many modern biomedical methods benefit from the availability of prior knowledge, for example about genes, proteins, or diseases.
 Knowledge graphs, i.e., representations of prior knowledge in machine-readable graph form, have become the quasi-standard for storing, manipulating, and sharing biomedical prior knowledge.
 To meet the needs of broad user communities in generating knowledge graphs, we have developed BioCypher, a modular framework for the creation of knowledge graphs based on ontologies, targeting single cell and spatial omics, microbiomics, metabolomics, and various multi-omics modelling and machine learning methods.

 In this workshop, we will learn about knowledge representations, knowledge graphs, ontologies, and data structures, and put this knowledge to practical use with BioCypher.
 The workshop will also contain a module on [information fusion](https://ontoweaver.readthedocs.io/en/latest/readme_sections/information_fusion.html), leveraging [OntoWeaver](https://ontoweaver.readthedocs.io/en/latest/) to combine data from different sources and joining this information into one single graph.
-Further, we will learn how to leverage generative AI to upscale to more complex projects.
+Further, we will learn how to utilize generative AI to upscale to more complex projects.

 ## Workshop Aim